-Vehicular accidents involving passenger automobiles are the biggest cause of skull, head and brain injuries.
+Vehicular accidents involving passenger automobiles are the most significant cause of skull, head, and brain injuries.
 Harm can happen due to blow or strike to the head.
 And this could be an impact from falling off a bicycle and hitting the asphalt with force.
 Or it could be from a spill on a motorcycle.

 So even without blunt trauma to your head, you can still suffer a head injury.
-In fact, a lot of brain injuries are directly related to the earing of the brain.
-So they remain unrelated to a hit on the head.
+Also, many brain injuries are directly related to the bleeding and swelling of the brain.
+So many times, they remain unrelated to a hit on the head.
 The whiplash event can cause the brain to bleed.

-In fact, it can create bruising and twisting of brain matter.
+It can create bruising and twisting of brain matter.
 And all this could happen during the impact, or later as the brain matter and tissue swell.
-Afterward, you think you’re fine, but then you’re not.
+Afterward, you think you’re beautiful, but then you’re not.

-Science has discovered that your brain consists of three major organs.
+Science has discovered that your brain consists of three principal organs.

 These are called the: